 The systemd unit file

-directory /etc/systemd/system and have 644 permission as root.
+directory /etc/systemd/system and has 644 permission as root.
 Note that

 it does not need to be executable.
-You need to fill options as I did in the
+Fill the file with the options mentioned in

 Once done, notify systemd that a new